nolanlawson/memory-leaks-2020/markdown.md

 Thankfully, this process can also be automated.
 I have some blog posts from Addy Osmani and Chris Guttandin explaining how to do this, and I have some sample code for you as well.

+This code, `queryObjects`, will return all objects live in memory.
+You can use it similarly to how you would use the heap snapshot tool, to diff the results and see what's leaking between two snapshots.

 ---